-When you file for bankruptcy, you must complete a packet of forms listing your assets, debts, income, expenses, and financial transactions.
-One of these forms is Schedule D, on which you must provide information on your secured debts.
+When you file for bankruptcy, you must complete a packet of forms where you'll list your assets, debts, income, expenses, and financial transactions.
+On one of these forms, Schedule D: Creditors Who Have Claims Secured by Property, you'll provide information about your secured debts.

 (To learn about the other forms you must file in Chapter 7 or Chapter 13 bankruptcy, see Completing the Bankruptcy Forms.)

 A secured debt is a debt that is secured by property.
 If you don't repay the debt according to your contract—for example, you fail to make your monthly payment—the creditor has the right to take back the secured property, such as your home or car.

 In contrast, your unsecured creditors don't have the same rights.
 For example, if you don't pay your credit card debt or medical bill, the creditor can't take back the video game you bought or undo the medical treatment you received.
 The creditor must sue you in court and obtain a judgment against you before it can begin collection proceedings.

 On Schedule D, you must provide the following information:

 Creditor information.
 You'll list the creditor's name and mailing address.